-The Dropbox should not lock or close, but there are due dates.
+Dropbox worksheets and some activities are submitted via the eLearn dropbox.
+Dropboxes do not lock or close, but there are due dates.
 Refer to assignment descriptions for late policies.
-If for any reason you cannot submit, contact me or IT asap.

-Discussion sessions are submitted via the eLearn discussion board.
+Discussion sessions are submitted via the eLearn discussion boards.
 You must post first in order to respond to peers.
+Discussion boards lock on Sunday at 11:30pm, and cannot be added to after this time.

 Quizzes are taken through the eLearn quiz section.
 Quizzes are timed and cannot be re-started once begun.
 Make sure you have adequate time to finish once you begin these assignments.
 You will not have the opportunity to stop and start.
-Make sure you save and submit your quizzes and exams.
+Quizzes are open for three days past the due date to allow for late submissions.
 After this grace period, you will be able to review your quiz to determine which answers you missed.